-In early 2020, I decided to switch back to being Independent and I am now working on some courses for Pluralsight.
-The latest one was titled: “Building Your First Lightning Web Component for Salesforce“.
+In early 2020, I decided to switch back to being Independent and I am now working courses for Pluralsight.
+Here are my latest courses:

 The goal of this blog is to support ALL developers wanting to explore the exciting world of cloud-based development on the Salesforce Lightning platform.

 View my Profile on LinkedIn